Volunteer fire department: Israel

-In Israel volunteer firefighters function alongside paid firefighters in the Israel Fire and Rescue Services.
-Adult Volunteers work either out of the fire stations, in the same vehicles as the paid firefighters or in independent units that operate out of their own fire truck.
-Young volunteers (ages 15-18) work only out of the stations.
+In Israel, volunteer firefighters function alongside paid firefighters in the Israel Fire and Rescue Services.
+Adult volunteers work either out of the fire stations, in the same vehicles as the paid firefighters or in independent units that operate out of their own fire truck.
+Young volunteers (ages 15–18) work only out of the stations.

-Republic of Ireland
+Ireland

-The Auxiliary Fire Service (AFS) in the Republic of Ireland is a branch of Civil Defence Ireland.
+The Auxiliary Fire Service (AFS) in Ireland is a branch of Civil Defence Ireland.
 The service is usually only called upon for flooding incidents, emergency water supply and large-scale incidents where the resources of front-line fire brigades are stretched.

+Netherlands

+In The Netherlands, approximately 80% of firefighters are volunteers.
+These firefighters do not have to remain at the fire station, but can be called upon based on a pre-determined schedule.
+When they are scheduled to be on call, they have to be able to get to the fire station within 3 minutes.
+And even though they are volunteers, they get a decent hourly wage, even for participating in training sessions.

 Nicaragua

-In Nicaragua there are three different groups of firefighters, one commanded by the Direccion General de Bomberos 18 fire station, which has government support; the second is commanded by the Federación de Cuerpos de Bomberos de Nicaragua Benemeritos 8 fire station; the third is commanded by the Asociacion civil Cuerpo de BOMBEROS Voluntarios de Nicaragua 24 fire station.
+In Nicaragua, there are three different groups of firefighters, one commanded by the Direccion General de Bomberos 18 fire station, which has government support; the second is commanded by the Federación de Cuerpos de Bomberos de Nicaragua Benemeritos 8 fire station; the third is commanded by the Asociacion civil Cuerpo de BOMBEROS Voluntarios de Nicaragua 24 fire station.